 Takayama is located in northern Gifu Prefecture and officially known as Hida Takayama.
 It is most famous for the Sanno-machi Historic District and the biannual Takayama Festival, which has been designated as one of Japan?s most beautiful festivals.
 Among of the highlights of Takayama not to be missed are: Mount Norikura dormant volcano, the ruins of Matsukura Castle, and Ankokuji Temple and Storehouse - recognized as a national treasure.

 The capital of Japan, Tokyo is one of the largest cities in the world, consisting of 23 different wards (ku) - cities that have their own special attractions.
 Among the highlights of Tokyo not to be missed are: the Sony building in Ginza, the Imperial Palace, the temples of Asakusa, Shinjuku Gyoen Park in Shinjuku, Meiji Shrine, Korakuen Garden, the sight of the sacred mountain of Fuji in early morning.
-A good spot is from top of Government Building in Shinjuku "the To cho" long vowels).
-Also children enjoy spending a day at Tokyo Disneyland.
+A good spot is from top of Government Building in Shinjuku.
 Tokyo is also known for its many museums.
-The Tokyo National Museum, the country's largest museum, specializing in traditional Japanese art, is well worth visiting.
+The National Museum, the country's largest museum, specializing in traditional Japanese art, is well worth visiting.